Tachikawa Ki-17: Design and development

-The Ki-9 was originally planned to be manufactured in two versions using the same basic airframe, but with different engines for service as either a primary or intermediate trainer.
-However, when the lower-powered form proved to be unsuitable due a center of gravity issue, design of a new airframe was ordered for the basic trainer version, and was given the new designation of Ki-17.
+The Ki-9 was originally planned to be manufactured in two versions using the same basic airframe but with different engines for service as either a primary or intermediate trainer.
+However, when the lower-powered form proved to be unsuitable due a center of gravity issue, design of a new airframe was ordered for the basic trainer version, and it was given the new designation of Ki-17.

-Compared to the Ki-9, the Ki-17 had equal-span wings, a slimmer fuselage and a revised tailplane.
+Compared to the Ki-9, the Ki-17 had equal-span wings, a slimmer fuselage, and a revised tailplane.
 It was powered by a 112 kW Hitachi Ha-13a radial engine.
 The first prototype flew in July 1935.

 The only major change made to subsequent production aircraft was the deletion of the upper-wing ailerons to eliminate oversensitive control inputs.

 Operational history

 The Ki-17 was introduced to service as the Army Type 95-3 Basic Grade Trainer Model A under the former aircraft naming nomenclature system.
-Tachikawa manufactured 560 Ki-17s between 1936 and 1943 and the type saw service with the Army Air Academy and flight training schools.
+Tachikawa manufactured 560 Ki-17s between 1936 and 1943, and the type saw service with the Army Air Academy and flight training schools.